asapial/PlateFul-Client-Side/README.md

 Live Site URL: [https://plateful-21a3d.web.app/](https://plateful-21a3d.web.app/)

-PlateFul is a dynamic and visually engaging platform built for managing and showcasing tasks or freelance gigs.
-Whether you're a task owner or a bidder, PlateFul streamlines the experience with a clean UI, interactive animations, and powerful features powered by modern frontend and backend technologies.
+PlateFul is a user-friendly Recipe Book App where food lovers can manage their own recipes, discover recipes from others, add favorites to a wishlist, and like recipes.
+The app features a dynamic top recipes section based on likes, providing a simple and engaging platform for food enthusiasts.

 ---

 ## 🚀 Features

-- ✅ **Task Marketplace** – Post, update, and delete tasks with budget, deadlines, skill level, and categories.
+- 📖 **Recipe Management** – Add, update, and delete your own recipes with images, ingredients, instructions, cuisine type, and categories.
-- 👤 **User Authentication** – Firebase authentication for secure user login, registration, and session management.
-- 🧠 **Bidding System** – Logged-in users can bid on tasks, with bid counts tracked per user in real time.
+- 🌟 **Top Recipes** – See the most popular recipes based on likes, updated in real time.
+- ❤️ **Like & Wishlist** – Like recipes (except your own) and add them to your wishlist for easy access.
+- 👤 **Authentication** – Secure login, registration, and Google social login using Firebase.
+- 🔒 **Private Routes** – Add Recipe and My Recipes pages are protected and only accessible to logged-in users.
-- 🎨 **Modern UI/UX** – Responsive and aesthetic design using Tailwind CSS, AOS animations, and Lottie animations.
+- 🎨 **Modern UI/UX** – Responsive design for mobile, tablet, and desktop.
+Includes Lottie animations, React Awesome Reveal, and dark/light theme toggle.
-- 🔥 **Live Notifications** – Real-time feedback using `react-toastify`, `sweetalert2`, and dynamic UI updates.
+- 🔔 **Live Notifications** – User feedback with `react-toastify`, `sweetalert2`, and tooltips (no default alerts).
+- 🔎 **Filter & Search** – Filter recipes by cuisine type and search for your favorites.
+- 🛡️ **Environment Variables** – Firebase and MongoDB credentials are hidden using environment variables.
+- 🖼️ **Custom 404 Page** – Food-themed not found page with unique design.

 ---